-Prostate Cancer UK is committed to protecting your personal information and being transparent about what information we hold, whether you are a service user, donor, volunteer, campaigner or employee.
+Prostate Cancer UK and Prostate Cancer Trading Limited are committed to protecting your personal information and being transparent about what information we hold, whether you are a service user, donor, volunteer, campaigner, customer, or employee.
 We promise to respect any personal data you share with us, or that we get from other organisations and keep it safe.

 Developing a better understanding of our supporters through their personal data is vital.
 It enables us to raise funds more efficiently and cost-effectively and ultimately will help us achieve our ambitious strategy Ten Years to Tame Prostate Cancer which aims to halve the projected number of men dying from prostate cancer by 2026.

 This policy is written in accordance with UK Data Protection Legislation and Prostate Cancer UK is a registered data controller with the Information Commissioner’s Office.

 If you have queries about this policy, please contact Prostate Cancer UK at Fourth floor, The Counting House, 53 Tooley Street, London SE1 2QN.
 Telephone 020 3310 7000.
 Email email@example.com